Jay Vincent

 Jay Fletcher Vincent (born June 10, 1959) is an American former professional basketball player.
 He played college basketball for the Michigan State Spartans.
-Vincent was selected 24th overall by the Dallas Mavericks in the 1981 NBA draft.
-He played for several NBA teams, including the Dallas Mavericks, Washington Bullets, Denver Nuggets, San Antonio Spurs, Philadelphia 76ers, and Los Angeles Lakers.
+Vincent was selected 24th overall by the Dallas Mavericks in the 1981 NBA draft, for whom he played five seasons, followed by four seasons with five other NBA teams.
 Vincent also played professionally in Italy.

 College

 A 6'7" forward, Vincent played at Michigan State University under coach, Jud Heathcote, where he teamed with Magic Johnson and Greg Kelser to win the 1979 NCAA Men's Division I Basketball Tournament.
 Vincent won the Big Ten scoring championship in his junior and senior years.

 Professional career

 He was then selected by the Dallas Mavericks in the second round of the 1981 NBA draft (24th overall pick), and he went on to have a productive 9-year NBA career, playing for the Mavericks (1981–86), Washington Bullets (1986–87), Denver Nuggets (1987–89), San Antonio Spurs (1989), Philadelphia 76ers (1989–1990) and Los Angeles Lakers (1990).
 He concluded his NBA career in 1990 with 8,729 career points, 3,167 career rebounds, and 1,124 career assists.